200.1 Grading System and Grade Point Average

 2. At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practice, studio work, and other academic work leading to the award of credit hours.

-The University of Montana Western, through its School of Outreach, provides continuing education programs consisting of night and weekend classes, summer school, online classes, and extension classes in various communities throughout Montana.
+The University of Montana Western, through its School of Outreach, provides alternative education through continuing education, workforce development, dual enrollment, and lifelong learning offerings throughout Montana.

 201.10 Posthumous Degree